SamVanhoutte/python-musings/docs/00-python-cheat-sheet.md

 ```

 ### L1 regularisation Ridge regression (Lasso)
 High value can be underfitting - low value of alpha can be overfitting.
-Can even exclude certain features (lambda would be 0) , taking absolute value
+Can even exclude certain features (lambda would be 0) , taking absolute value.
+Lasso regression not only helps in reducing over-fitting but it can help us in feature selection.

 ```python
 lregmodel = Lasso(alpha=0.1,tol=0.0001,fit_intercept=True)